-Like the criminal offences under the Act, reviewable matters are also investigated by the Bureau, may result in proceedings initiated by the Bureau (or private parties in certain cases with leave), are generally heard before the Competition Tribunal and in some cases in provincial courts or the Federal Court and are subject to a variety of potential penalties.
+Like the criminal offences under the Act, reviewable matters are also investigated by the Bureau, may result in proceedings initiated by the Bureau (or private parties in certain cases with leave from the Competition Tribunal), are generally heard before the Competition Tribunal and in some cases in provincial courts or the Federal Court and are subject to a variety of potential remedial or monetary penalties.

-The Act in Canada is enforced and administered by the Bureau, a federal enforcement agency headed by the Commissioner.
+The Act is enforced and administered by the Bureau, a federal enforcement agency headed by the Commissioner.
 The Bureau investigates potential competition law offences and civil “reviewable matters” under the Act.

 The Commissioner and the Bureau have significant powers to investigate potential violations of the Act.
-These include the ability to search premises and seize documents, search and seize computer records, tap phone lines, compel individuals to testify under oath and require companies or individuals to produce documents or responses to written information requests.
+These include the ability to search premises and seize documents; search and seize computer records; obtain wiretaps; compel individuals to testify under oath; and require companies or individuals to produce documents or responses to written information requests.

 The Commissioner has the power to investigate and refer criminal matters to the Director of Public Prosecutions (“DPP”) for prosecution.
 Criminal offences under the Act include conspiracy (i.e., price-fixing, market allocation/division or supply/output restriction agreements between competitors); bid-rigging; misleading advertising in some cases; deceptive telemarketing and pyramid selling schemes.
 While the Bureau investigates potential violations of the Act’s criminal offences, the responsibility for prosecutions lies with the DPP.
 In practice, the Bureau and the Public Prosecution Service work closely together on criminal competition law prosecutions.